HBO Max: The 30 Best Movies to Watch

 The Batman (2022)

 Less than two months after Robert Pattinson stepped out as Batman in theaters, Matt Reeves' satisfying superhero flick has hit HBO Max.
-The movie takes place in an ever-gray and rain-soaked Gotham City, where our bat-channeling protagonist starts to seek out a mysterious murderer with an affinity for riddles.
+The movie takes place in a perpetually gray and rain-soaked Gotham City, where our bat-channeling protagonist starts to seek out a mysterious murderer with an affinity for riddles.
 Catwoman, played by a swaggering Zoë Kravitz, gets entwined in the affair when her friend goes missing.
-Solid scene-setting and storytelling make this dark mystery unmissable.
+Great scene-setting and storytelling make this dark mystery unmissable.

 Aka The Snyder Cut.
 This one's for the droves of Zack Snyder fans who campaigned for the director to get a second shot at finishing Justice League, after he was forced to leave before completion due to personal tragedy.
 In stepped Joss Whedon, but the 2017 theatrical version was a critical and box office failure.
 Now, a four-hour Snyder director's cut is ready on HBO Max, with a ton of new scenes, a couple of new villains and the spectacular epilogue.
 If you're on board with Snyder's slo-mo style, it's worth checking out his remarkably different original vision.